-Running the Bruce Trail is not for the faint of heart.
-The trail is rugged, slippery and requires runners to adapt to scrambling and slower pacing where safety dictates.
+Running on trail is not for the faint of heart.
+Thius trail is rugged, slippery and requires runners to adapt to scrambling and slower pacing where safety dictates.

 Course Length: Trail is 5 km